EMBRYOPSIDA Pirani & Prado

 Lee et al. (2011: c.f. sampling and topology) found that genes involved in cell fate commitment, auxin metabolism, etc., tended to cluster at this node of the tree.

-For stem anatomy in monocots and the establishment of linkages between cauline (e.g., developing inside the primary thickening meristem) and foliar vascular bundles, see Zimmermann and Tomlinson (1972) and Pizzolato (2009) and references.
-Tomlinson and Fisher (2000) noted a correlation in climbing monocots between the presence of simple perforation plates in metaxylem vessels and absence of direct protoxylem/metaxylem continuty and of the presence of scalariform perforation plates and direct protoxylem/metaxylem continuty.
+Aspects of stem anatomy in monocots such as the number of whorle of vascular bundles/vascular bundles scattered, etc., and the establishment of linkages between cauline (e.g., developing inside the primary thickening meristem) and foliar vascular bundles, are discussed by Zimmermann and Tomlinson (1972), Esau (1977) and Pizzolato (2009) and others.
+Tomlinson and Fisher (2000) noted a correlation in climbing monocots between the presence of simple perforation plates in metaxylem vessels and absence of direct protoxylem/metaxylem continuty and of the presence of scalariform perforation plates and direct protoxylem/metaxylem continuity.

 Many monocots, although not members of the old Helobieae (here in Alismatales), have thin-walled bulliform cells in the adaxial epidermis and/or in other tissues that may cause the leaf to curl as they lose turgor (Löv 1926; c.f.
 Kellogg 2015).
-Paracytic (and tetracytic) stomata are common in monocots, and variations in how they develop may characterise major clades, although there is also much variation within them (see e.g. [Poales [Commelinales + Zingiberales]]: c.f.
-Tomlinson 1974a, q.v. for data, also Paliwal 1969; Pant & Kidwai 1965; esp.
-Rudall et al. 2017); more observations are still needed (Rudall 2000).
-Epidermal cells are often long, and stomata are usually oriented parallel to the long axis of the leaf and so also to the epidermal cells, but this stomatal orientation holds even when the epidermal cells are short and lack much in the way of orientation themslves, as in some Liliaceae and Pontederiaceae (Rudall et al. 2017).
+Paracytic (and tetracytic) stomata are common in monocots, and they are always perigenous, and variations in how stomata develop may characterise major clades, although there is also much variation within them (see e.g. [Poales [Commelinales + Zingiberales]]: c.f.
+Tomlinson 1974a, q.v. for data, also Paliwal 1969; Pant & Kidwai 1965; Rudall & Bateman 2019; esp.
+Rudall et al. 2017a); more observations are still needed (Rudall 2000).
+Epidermal cells are often long, and stomata are usually oriented parallel to the long axis of the leaf and so also to the epidermal cells, but this stomatal orientation holds even when the epidermal cells are short and lack much in the way of orientation themslves, as in some Liliaceae and Pontederiaceae (Rudall et al. 2017a; Rudall & Bateman 2019).

 Monocot leaf teeth, when present, are more or less spinose, never glandular.
 Colleter-like structures ("intravaginal squamules") may be a synapomorphy of monocots or of independent origins in Acorales and other Alismatales, within Araceae, for instance, they seem to be known only from very much phylogenetically embedded genera such as Philodendron, Cryptocoryne and Lagenandra (M. Carlsen, pers. comm.; see also Wilder 1975).